sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1000 - nlp-table.md

 title: "NLP table"
 hidden: false
 ---
 Extracts a table based on your natural-language description of the data you want to extract.
 This method can extract tables that span multiple pages.
 This method is suited to tables that have a header row, where each row is a data element.
-Not suited to tables where the header is in the first column and the columns are data elements or other complex table layouts.
+Not suited to tables where the header is in the first column and the columns are data elements, or to other complex table layouts.
 For alternatives to this method, see [Table methods](doc:table-methods).

 #### Prompt Tips